An Optimal Transport-driven Approach for Cultivating Latent Space in Online Incremental Learning: Background

 \subsection{Entropic dual-form for OT and WS distance}

-To enable the application of optimal transport in machine learning and deep learning, \cite{genevay2016stochastic} developed an entropic regularized dual form.
-First, they proposed to add an entropic regularization term to primal form (\ref{eq:primal_form})
+To enable the application of OT in machine learning and deep learning, \citep{genevay2016stochastic} developed an entropic regularized dual form.
+First, they proposed to add an entropic regularization term to primal form (\ref{eq:primal_form}) as follows: